Tchang27/SentimentAnalysis/README.txt

 Quit the program by typing .quit

 Known Issues and Bugs:
-Currently Model 1 is slightly overfiting the training data The best configuration to minimize overfitting:
+Model 1 has a higher risk of overfiting the training data The best configuration to minimize overfitting: architecture = [n,32,32,8,1] alpha = 0.01 epochs = 100
-[n,32,32,8,1]
-alpha = 0.01
-epochs = 100-150

 Results:
 Model 1:
 Built from scratch, using just numpy, model 1 is slower to train than Model 2.
-Testing data from the same source as the training data yield accuracy around 85% after 100 iterations.
-Testing accuracy on external data was 87% on negative sentiments and 89% on posiive sentiments, meaning that there were 13% false positives and 11% false negatives.
+Testing data from the same source as the training data yield accuracy around 86% after 100 iterations.
+Testing accuracy on external data was 91% on negative sentiments and 92% on posiive sentiments, meaning that there were 9% false positives and 8% false negatives.

 Model 2:
 Using sklearn, the model gets around 84% on the testing data, which was partitioned from the